Skip to main content

 Where the good stuff is

 If you enjoy this blog but skip comments from your fellow readers you have been missing out.
 Especially this fall.
 We've had tasting notes from all over and check-ins from orchardists and writers far more knowledgeable than I. Comments appear on the full page for each post that has them.
 The five most recent comments (excluding my own) are noted in the sidebar as clickable links.
-And, though it's a bit of a jumble (not sorted or threaded), the 100 most-recent comments follow below, most-recent first.
+And, though it's a bit of a jumble (not sorted or threaded), the latest comments follow below, most-recent first.
 You can jump to the full conversation by clicking the name of the commenter.

 Terroir